 The maximum win on a Megaways slot depends on which slot you are playing.
 Some pay out up to 20,000 times the stake, while others have maximum wins of up to 50,000 times the stake.
 Most Megaways slots are capped at a maximum payout of 250.000 euro.

-Monopoly Megaways slot review
+Fu Fortune Megaways (iSoftbet) slot review

 Fu Fortune Megaways slot: not the first and not the last iSoftBet Megaways slot!
 Fu…